 Partners & Patents

 Miftek’s principals have over 75 years of experience in their technology space.
-Between the two founders, they have achieved international recognition for their work which represents over 230 issued patents.
+They have achieved international recognition for their work which represents over 200 issued patents.
 Creating a new generation of cell analysis tools will drive next-generation diagnostics which is a major goal for Miftek Corp.
 Miftek has strong R&D relationships with a number of the world’s leading biophotonic companies allowing us to use transformative rather than iterative developments.
 Our lead engineers and lead scientists are individuals who have a vision for change and a capacity for implementation.

 An image flow cytometer has a flow chamber with a flow channel formed therein to permit a microparticulate sample to flow through the flow channel.
 An irradiation optical system irradiates the sample in the channel with incident light in an irradiation spot smaller than a selected representative size, e.g., smaller than the sample.
 The system scans an irradiation position perpendicular to the flow direction of the sample.
 A detection optical system is opposed to the irradiation optical system through the flow chamber, or is off the optical axis of the incident light.
 The detection system detects a light intensity of resultant light from the flow chamber.
 A control unit detects the microparticulate sample according to a change of the light intensity of the resultant light detected by the detection optical system.